-- (b) The deployment of integral aircraft stairs or the opening of emergency exits as a prerequisite to refuelling is not necessarily required. - (c) Operational procedures should specify that at least the following precautions are taken: - (1) one qualified person should remain at a specified location during fuelling operations with passengers on board.
-This qualified person should be capable of handling emergency procedures concerning fire protection and fire-fighting, handling communications and initiating and directing an evacuation; - (2) two-way communication should be established and should remain available by the aeroplane's inter-communication system or other suitable means between the ground crew supervising the refuelling and the qualified personnel on board the aeroplane; the involved personnel should remain within easy reach of the system of communication;

-- (3) crew members, personnel and passengers should be warned that refuelling will take place; - (4) 'fasten seat belts' signs should be off; - (5) 'no smoking' signs should be on, together with interior lighting to enable emergency exits to be identified; - (6) passengers should be instructed to unfasten their seat belts and refrain from smoking; - (7) the minimum required number of cabin crew should be on board and be prepared for an immediate emergency evacuation; - (8) if the presence of fuel vapour is detected inside the aeroplane, or any other hazard arises during refuelling, fuelling should be stopped immediately; - (9) the ground area beneath the exits intended for emergency evacuation and slide deployment areas, if applicable, should be kept clear at doors where stairs are not in position for use in the event of evacuation; and - (10) provision should be made for a safe and rapid evacuation.
+- (a) Operational procedures should specify that at least the following precautions are taken: - (1) One qualified person should remain at a specified location during fuelling operations with persons on board.
+This qualified person should be capable of handling emergency procedures concerning fire protection and firefighting, handling communications and initiating and directing an evacuation. - (2) Two-way communication should be established and should remain available by the aeroplane's inter-communication system or other suitable means between the ground crew supervising the refuelling and the qualified personnel on board the aeroplane; the involved personnel should remain within easy reach of the system of communication. - (3) Flight crew members and task specialists should be warned that refuelling will take place. - (4) 'Fasten seat belts' signs should be off. - (5) 'No smoking' signs should be on, together with interior lighting to enable emergency exits to be identified. - (6) Task specialists should be instructed to unfasten their seat belts and refrain from smoking. - (7) If the presence of fuel vapour is detected inside the aeroplane, or any other hazard arises during refuelling, fuelling should be stopped immediately. - (8) The ground area beneath the exits intended for emergency evacuation and slide deployment areas should be kept clear. - (9) Provision should be made for a safe and rapid evacuation.

-AMC2 NCC.OP.155 Refuelling with passengers embarking, on board or disembarking
+AMC2 SPO.OP.155 Refuelling with persons embarking, on board or disembarking

-OPERATIONAL PROCEDURES - HELICOPTERS
+OPERATIONAL PROCEDURES - helicopters

-When the helicopter rotors are stopped, the efficiency and speed of passengers disembarking from and re-embarking on board helicopters is such that disembarking before refuelling and re-embarking after refuelling is the general practice.
-However, if such operations are needed, the operator should refer to AMC1 NCC.OP.157 and AMC2 NCC.OP.157.
+When the helicopter rotors are stopped, the efficiency and speed of task specialists disembarking from and re-embarking on board helicopters is such that disembarking before refuelling and re-embarking after refuelling is the general practice.
+However, if such operations are needed, the operator should refer to AMC1 SPO.OP.157 and AMC2 SPO.OP.157.
 Operational procedures to be described in the operations manual (OM) should specify that at least the relevant precautions of the aforementioned AMC are taken.

-GM1 NCC.OP.155 Refuelling with passengers embarking, on board or disembarking
+GM1 SPO.OP.155 Refuelling with persons embarking, on board or disembarking